pudly/schmopera-hugo/content/articles/tap-ex-augmented-opera.md

 From the pianoforte to the iPod, the music world is constantly changing, and now we're staring down the barrel of the next great leap in technology.
 Augmented and virtual reality appear to be that next step.
 Both have been in the news quite a bit over the past few years - and rightly so.
 Augmented reality became a household term when a little app called Pokémon Go hit the market, and now we're seeing more and more people springing for their own VR headset for use at home.
 Every time there is a leap in technology, our entertainment changes.

 Tapestry Opera, Canada's leading presenter of strictly contemporary opera works, kicked off their 40th anniversary season with the latest instalment of _TAP:EX_. _TAP:EX Augmented Opera_ is a study of human memory explored through both AR and VR.

+> Using a clean line and masterful dynamics, her joyful singing was entrancing.

 This show needed somewhere unique to play in, so Tapestry teamed up with Sidewalk Labs - the smart organization that will be transforming a portion of Toronto's downtown waterfront area.
 Sidewalk has an aim to bring in over forty thousand jobs and an influx of $14 billion (with a "b") to the city of Toronto by 2040, while maintaining a green footprint and utilising cutting edge technology - enter the VR connection.
 Tapestry hosted the show in the main viewing and presentation centre, which was a perfect fit for the set of the show.